fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 Like one person, looking bewildered and overwhelmed, hastily shoves his books back into his bag before rushing out of the lecture hall, red-faced.

+The remainder of the class is much less eventful---Professor Entwistle proved to be an excellent lecturer, but nothing out of the ordinary happened---and I am almost surprised to see how much time is passed when she announces that she is done for the day, and that she expects to see us at Friday's lecture.

+Then comes the unenviable ordeal of packing my books back up, getting my crutches free from the chair, and hobbling out of the lecture hall.
+I have a free period of three hours, which I start by heading to lunch.

+I put a message in the suite's group chat to say that I'll be at the dining hall, but if my memory serves me, most of them have their own class during this time.
+It only takes a minute before I see their apologies flood back, filling my notifications with the names of all the classes that conflict with a normal eating schedule.
+"Too bad," I text back. "you're all missing out on the best lunch yet."
+I haven't even made it through the line into the dining hall.

+I'm probably fifteen or twenty people back from the check-in when Bones slides in behind me---cutting off at least 30 people.
+Nadine, Emma, and Addison join in right behind.
+"Hey E." Bones claps me on the shoulder.
+"How's it hangin'?"

+"The crutches are a pain in the butt, but otherwise, I'm good."
+After swiping in, we deposit our bags at the first table we find and grab some food.

+"Honestly," says Emma, once we've all returned to the table.
+"I was a little more worried about the first day of classes than they feel worthy of.

 Chapter Playlist
 ----------------